pradorodriguez/WPLUS-Azure-AI-Platform-and-Services/Lab 01 - AI-Foundry/Labs/Connection with AOAI/README.md

    - Create and interact with the BMI calculator agent

 3. **Troubleshooting**:
-   - Verify your PROJECT_CONNECTION_STRING is correctly set
+   - Verify your AI_FOUNDRY_PROJECT_ENDPOINT is correctly set
    - Ensure MODEL_DEPLOYMENT_NAME matches your deployed model
    - Check your Azure AI User role permissions
    - Review authentication error messages for guidance